 Many of you have heard the saying “You don’t know what you don’t know,” especially if you’ve read my newsletters for a while or attended my informational workshops.
 This doesn’t mean you need to know everything!
 For most people it would be costly and/or impossible to go through life trying to do everything yourself.
 However, if you don’t know something, then it is a tremendous benefit to have someone on your team who does know.
 When it comes to your investments, this benefits you because the person in the know saves you money by seeking value.

 I’ve written and spoken about the cost difference between “retail” mutual fund share classes (which an individual investor can purchase) and institutional mutual fund share classes (which institutional investors, like PCA have access to).
-There are larger firms than PCA, such as Raymond James, Merrill Lynch, Ameriprise, Edward Jones, etc., which do not always provide their clients with the best share class of mutual fund in their portfolios.
-This adds cost, without adding value, to the client which is not easily understood.
+There are larger firms than PCA, which may not always provide their clients with the best share class of mutual fund in their portfolios.
+This can add cost, without adding value, to the client which is not easily understood.